nelsonjchen/color_cal_re/README.md

 The format is undocumented.
 This repository contains a reverse engineering effort to document the format and provide tools for working with the `color_cal` file.

+The goal is to understand the format of the `color_cal` file for the purpose of creating a custom color calibration file for the display in the future.

 ## Notes

 Repair displays directly from [comma's shop](https://comma.ai/shop) come with this sticker.